 asbestos-contaminated dust that is associated with this volume of asbestos or asbestos-containing material, and/or any associated minor volume of asbestos-contaminated dust or debris.

 A new role of asbestos assessor has been developed.
 A licensed asbestos assessor will provide air quality monitoring during removal work, inspect the finished job and provide a clearance certificate.
-A licensed asbestos assessor will be required to assess Class A asbestos removal work from 2018 onwards.
+A licensed asbestos assessor will be required to assess Class A asbestos removal work from from 4 April 2018.

-Current Certificate of Competence holders will be able to continue removing asbestos (in the categories specified on their certificate), and supervise asbestos removal, until their certificate expires.
+Current Certificate of Competence holders will be able to continue removing asbestos (in the categories specified on their certificate), and supervise asbestos removal, until 4 April 2018 or when their certificate expires – whichever comes first.